 2. Use more public transport than private.

-4. Prefer walking or cycle for shorter distance.
+4. Prefer walking or cycling for shorter distances.

 Q1: Have you ever collected dry wood or made cow dung cakes?
 How are they made?

-Answer: Yes I have collected dry wood to make bonfire during winters.
-I have never made cow dung cakes but have seen in villages.
-Hay is mixed with cow dung and the mixture is given a shape of circle and it is sun dried to make cow dung cakes.
+Answer: Yes, I have collected dry wood to make bonfires during winter.
+I have never made cow dung cakes but have seen them in villages.
+Hay is mixed with cow dung, and the mixture is given a circle shape and is sun-dried to make cow dung cakes.